violayang/oci_agent_adk/readme.md

 ### Agent Teams
 > A structured sequence of steps or actions that the AI Agent follows to accomplish a specific business task or answer a user query.
-Agentic AI patterns such as Supervisor and Swarm makes up an Agent Team.
+Workflow patterns such as Supervisor and Swarm makes up an Agent Team.

 ### Applications
 > An application is what gets deployed at the client side, for users or machines to interact with.